nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 Initially, you will need to create a server listing for your Nuxeo Instance.
 Once the listing is created, you can simply select it to log in.</br>

-Before moving any further, locate your Nuxeo instance url and determine if you are using the default `/nuxeo` context path or something else that has been configured by your Nuxeo Administrator.
+Before moving any further, locate your Nuxeo instance URL and determine if you are using the default `/nuxeo` context path or something else that has been configured by your Nuxeo Administrator.

 If you are using a configured context path, please do the following.
 Otherwise, if you are using the default `/nuxeo` context path, please jump to `To create your server listing`

 To modify the context path for the connector to use:
-1. With the connector panel opened as described above, click on the Connector burger menu and choose **Preferences**.
+1. With the connector panel opened as described above, click on the connector burger menu and choose **Preferences**.
-2. In the **Context Path** section, choose to **Use custom context path** and in the box, type in the portion of the Nuxeo instance url that follows the / in your Nuxeo instance url (your context path as decribed in the info section above).
+2. In the **Context Path** section, choose to **Use custom context path** and in the box, type in the portion of the Nuxeo instance URL that follows the / in your Nuxeo instance URL (your context path as described in the info section above).
 In the example below; `myNuxeoContext`.
 Note **do not include the slash / as part of the context path, only what follows.**
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo for Adobe CC /Adobe modify context path
     name: Adobe modify context path.png